BrainSpawnInfosphere/serial_node/README.md

 **Website:** http://github.com/walchko

 Simple node that connects to a serial port and launches a ROS service.
-Ideally I would use rosserial, but that doesn't seem to work reliably and there appear (at this time) not to be any real progress done on it in the last several months.

 This node looks for a simple message format:

     < message size data >